casper-justus/casper-justus/README.md

-# Hey, I'm Casper Justus 👨‍💻
+# Hey, I'm Justus Njagi 👨‍💻

 ## About Me
 Linux enthusiast and DevOps specialist based in Kenya.
 I'm passionate about containerization, automation, and building scalable infrastructure.
 Currently learning Kubernetes and exploring opportunities in DevOps automation.